Dr Sofanit Araya

-Sofanit is a PhD candidate in the spatial information Group, Landscape Science, School of Earth and Environmental Sciences , The University of Adelaide.
-Her PhD research is with the upholding title :
+Sofanit did her PhD in Spatial Sciences at the School of Biological Sciences , The University of Adelaide.
+Her PhD research is titled :

 The understanding of spatial and temporal yield variability is the key for better management of agricultural fields.
 The crop yield in arid and semi arid environment is highly dependent on the water availability.
 Vegetation condition is a good indicator of the soil and its interaction with the environmental factors such as rainfall.
 Time series analysis of MODIS imagery has been widely used for various agricultural related studies such as crop identification and yield estimation.
 However it hasn't been widely used for the understanding of the soil conditions underneath.

 The main focus of her PhD project was to study the soil condition (Water Holding Capacity) in terms of agricultural productivity using time series spatial information, which require extensive manipulation and analysis of multi-temporal vegetation index data.
 As part of the project a software package, "CropPhenology" has designed to extract crop's growth stage and condition from vegetation dynamics data in R computing environment.

 The CropPhenology software package is desinged as a tool for analysing multi temporal remote sensing imagery.
 It is a , a free, easy to use package designed in the R environment that enables flexibility and interoperability that allows users to progress from downloading remote sensing images to crop phenology analysis and visualisation with only minor processing steps.
 It is an inovative research outcome for promoting multi temporal remote sensing application in agranomic and vegetation related resaerch works.

 CropPhenology package is available at :https://github.com/SofanitAraya/CropPhenology, user manuals and other additional informationis available at http://cropphenology.wixsite.com/package.